letscontrolit/GUIEasy/README.md

 Release candidates are by definition never set to the future major and/or minor level.
 See this example:

 ```
-1.0.0 is already released and we want to create a new version with extra stuff
+[grunt bump:major]     1.0.0           is already released and we want to create a new version with extra stuff
-1.0.nightly.1 is created and we start adding the stuff
+[grunt bump:revision]  1.0.nightly.1   is created and we start adding the stuff
 ...
-1.0.nightly.123 is ready to be tested by a broader user base
+[grunt bump:revision]  1.0.nightly.123 is ready to be tested by a broader user base
-1.0.rc1.124 is created
+[grunt bump:rc]        1.0.rc1.124     is created
 ...
-1.0.rc3.126 is the version that is finally accepted
+[grunt bump:rc]        1.0.rc3.126     is the version that is finally accepted
-1.1.0 is created and released.
+[grunt bump:minor]     1.1.0           is created and released.
 ```

 Another example

 ```
-1.1.0 is already released but we found a bug that cannot wait for next version to be resolved
+[grunt bump:minor]     1.1.0           is already released but we found a bug that cannot wait for next version to be resolved
-1.1.nightly.1 is created and we start fixing the bug
+[grunt bump:revision]  1.1.nightly.1   is created and we start fixing the bug
 ...
-1.1.nightly.5 is ready to be tested by a broader user base
+[grunt bump:revision]  1.1.nightly.5   is ready to be tested by a broader user base
-1.1.rc1.6 is created and after testing accepted
+[grunt bump:rc]        1.1.rc1.6       is created and after testing accepted
+[grunt bump:revision]  1.1.nightly.7   (since this is the one we want to release as the patched version we need to remove the dev. flag)
-1.1.7 is created and released.
+[grunt bump:dev=false] 1.1.7           is created and released.
 ```

 As you can see, ``nightly`` and ``rc`` is **only a state** of the code, the revision is still